Student Life Office

 How long can I take a medical leave?

-A medical leave may be in effect a maximum of four consecutive semesters.
+A student may be on a medical leave of absence for a maximum of four consecutive semesters.

 How do I apply to return to Reed from a medical leave?